 The Las Vegas Valley is home to stunning scenery, historic landmarks, and world-class museums!
 Despite the common stereotype, Sin City also has plenty of art and culture, and if you are willing to step outside the tourist zone, you will be in for a nice surprise!

-This travel guide will show you why you need to get off the beaten path and check out some of the most incredible things to do in Las Vegas besides gamble!
+This travel guide will show you why you need to get off the beaten path and explore everything that Las Vegas has to offer.